Listen to the intro:

 It’s an excellent way of getting Life Insurance for cheap, basically.

-You can’t buy dual mortgage protection from your bank, they’ll try to peddle a joint policy – run, ar nós an gaoithe (like the wind, for my non-Irish speaking friends, which probably includes most Irish people reading 👋)
+If someone tries to peddle a joint policy – run, ar nós an gaoithe (like the wind, for my non-Irish speaking friends, which probably also includes most Irish people reading!)

 A conversion option is fantastic.